UbiquityRobotics/learn/quick_start/Robot_Commander_AP.markdown

 * battery
 * help

-\* These commands require navigation to be operating. which we haven't covered yet!
+\* These commands require navigation to be operating. which was described in the section on connecting a workstation.

-When you are finished, you can shut down the robot, Robot Commander, or both.

 #### &larr;[back](connecting)- - - - - - - - - - [next](keyboard_teleop)&rarr;